harlemtraveler/MERN-Social-Network/README-Axios.md

-# Intsall Axios for teh Frontend
+# Intsall Axios for the Frontend

 ## Follow the instructions below